Le Laperouse current position

 Le Laperouse Review

 Review of Le Laperouse

-History - construction & ownership
+History - construction and ownership

-Dining options - Food & Drinks
+Shipboard dining options - Food and Drinks

-Entertainment options - Fun & Sport
+Shipboard entertainment options - Fun and Sport

 - Le Laperouse Atrium (2-deck high open-floor area; features a chandelier with Swarovski crystals)

 - Main Lounge (200 m2 /2153 ft2, with large-size, LED screen and floor-ceiling windows; offers early breakfast, specialty teas and coffees, Afternoon Tea complemented with gourmet cookies and fine chocolates; evening entertainment features live performances by resident singer and pianist and an art auction, once per CDP cruise; the outdoor aft terrace is the only smoking area on board)